varsovvia/idIAmas/README.md

 ## 🎨 Modern Desktop Popup

-The new interface features:
+The new PyQt6 interface features:

-- **Professional Design** - Clean, modern appearance similar to business applications
+- **Professional Design** - Clean, modern appearance with true gradients and shadows
 - **Tabbed Interface** - Organized sections for Original, Translation, and Grammar
 - **Always on Top** - Stays visible while you continue watching
 - **Draggable** - Move it anywhere on your screen
 - **Copy Buttons** - Easy copying of any content
-- **Smooth Animations** - Beautiful entrance and exit effects
+- **Smooth Animations** - Beautiful entrance and exit effects with easing curves
 - **Responsive Layout** - Adapts to different content lengths
+- **Advanced Styling** - Drop shadows, glow effects, and modern UI components

 ## 🔧 Configuration